annanda/se_um_course/README.md

-# Software Engineering Course - Lectures Code Examples
+# Software Engineering Course -

+## Code Examples from Lectures

 This project contains the code examples from Software Engineering lectures.
-It is a configured Maven project that can be ran to practice the examples.
+It is a configured Maven project that can be run to practice the examples.